siegerts/xiegerts.com/content/post/slack-app-bolt-python-amplify/index.md

 ## Update the Lambda function

-At this point, we'll use the the placeholder Lambda function from the [Example with AWS Lambda](https://slack.dev/bolt-python/concepts#lazy-listeners) in the **bolt-python** documentation.
+At this point, we'll use the the placeholder Lambda function from the [Example with AWS Lambda](https://slack.dev/bolt-python/concepts#lazy-listeners) in the **Bolt** documentation.
 It may be collapsed _and at the bottom of the page_, so double check that you're looking at the right snippet.

 ```python